 The main problems are the numerous exemptions and the excessive handouts of free pollution permits to industries that have led to a situation where the biggest polluters are able to make profits from the system.
 Over the past years, the EU ETS has generated up to 50 billion euros in windfall profits for private companies regulated by the system.

 These free pollution permits represent a market failure within the EU ETS since the external costs of carbon pollution are not internalised.
 Companies have no incentive to clean up their act, and citizens carry the cost of climate impacts.
 By handing out free pollution permits EU governments also forgo auctioning revenues that they could spend on further climate action.

-Full industrial decarbonisation of the steel, cement and chemicals sectors is both necessary and feasible in order to meet the Paris climate goals and to enable a thriving industry in a climate-safe future.
-This requires a change in the current regulatory framework in which innovators struggle to get access to the market dominated by incumbents that are reluctant to change their profitable and highly-polluting business models.
+Full decarbonisation of the steel, cement and chemicals sectors is both necessary and feasible in order to meet the Paris climate goals and to enable a thriving industry in a climate-safe future.
+It is also an opportunity to build back better as Europe emerges from the pandemic.